emcdonagh-OT/outreach/README.md

 For a list of Open Targets workshops, please go to http://www.targetvalidation.org/outreach.

-For a list of Open Targets materials (created by Denise), please go to https://github.com/deniseOme/training.
+For a list of Open Targets materials, please go to https://github.com/deniseOme/training.
 If you reuse any of the exercise booklet for your own tutorial, please acknowledge the original author.